SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/1_sizing.md

 ```

 The tag selector will get every `img` element.
-The `height` property changes the height of an element by whatever value you provide, in this case, we've specified 200 pixels (`px`).
+The `height` property changes the height of an element by whatever value you provide - in this case, we've specified 200 pixels (`px`).

 {{% notice test %}}